-It will save the stderr to the debug file in the task directory, and optionally (depending on "log_only" value) to the stderr file.
+It will save the stderr to the stderr and debug file in the task directory.

 - status 'running'

 - type 'stderr'

 - log (bytes) stderr message

-- log_only (bool) whether to save the "log" message only to the standard test log (and not to the "stderr" file)

 - encoding (str) optional value for decoding messages

 - time (float) Time stamp of the message

-'''

-example: {'status': 'running', 'type': 'stderr', 'log': 'stderr message', 'log_only': False, 'time': 18405.55351474}
+example: {'status': 'running', 'type': 'stderr', 'log': 'stderr message', 'time': 18405.55351474} class avocado.core.messages.StdoutMessageHandler

-'''

-- message (dict) message from runner. - task (avocado.core.nrunner.Task) runtime_task which message is related to - job (avocado.core.job.Job) job which task is related to class avocado.core.messages.StdoutMessageHandler
+- message (dict) message from runner. - task (avocado.core.nrunner.Task) runtime\task which message is related to - job (avocado.core.job.Job) job which task is related to